• Skip to main content

 vertical shot of ambrosia in blue bowl

-Oranges.
-If you start with good quality, juicy, sweet oranges you can’t go wrong.
+• Oranges are the most important ingredient in ambrosia.
+If you start with good quality, juicy, sweet oranges you can't go wrong.
 Keep in mind that often times the oranges with the best taste are the ones that look the ugliest.
+I generally find the oranges with a thick white pith have the least juice and flavor.

 ambrosia in bowl with cherries behind